apaz-cli/daisho/Lang-Design.md

 * FEATURES *
 ************

-* Standard fixed sized types (Not machine dependent, Int directly translates to uint32_t, etc).
+* Classes, Generics, Inheritance, Interfaces, Polymorphism, and all the nice things about Java

-* Manual memory management with operator new, destroy syntax
+* Manual memory management with operator `new`, and `del` syntax

+* Compiles to C

+* Excellent interoperability with C/C++
+    * `native` and `ctype` allows the user to generate `.h` header files, implement them, and statically link them into the resulting binary.

 * Collections